 The higher the APY on a bank account, the more money you'll be making year over year.

 To be clear, a number that high is hard to find these days.
-The national average right now is just 0.26% APY on a two-year CD, but some institutions like Ponce Bank have high-yield offers that are considerably better.
+According to the FDIC, the national average APY on a two-year CD is just 0.34%.
+But some financial institutions like Ponce Bank have high-yield offers that are considerably better.

-Similarly, the national average APY for savings accounts sits at a measly 0.04%, according to the FDIC.
-If you look into online banking, though, you can typically find much higher rates.
+Similarly, the national average APY for savings accounts sits at a measly 0.07%, according to the FDIC.
+Compare rates at multiple banks to find the highest rate.

 The better, simpler way to access high-yield savings products